 If you decide to rent out your cottage, it’s important to include the right amount of liability insurance to your policy.
 Liability insurance will provide coverage in the event of a claim, for example, if someone is injured on the property.

-You can even protect yourself from any claims filed by neighbors for negligence.
+You can even protect yourself from any claims filed by neighbours for negligence.
 Consult with your broker to determine the amount of liability insurance you need so that you never have to pay out of pocket.

 Need help choosing the right cottage insurance?